Creating Scenarios

 - Name — An internal identifier like

-mc_name,setting, orconflict.
-This is what you use to reference it in your text. - Question — What the player sees, e.g., "What is your character's name?"
+user,name,setting, orconflict.
+This is what you will use to reference it in your text. - Question — The question the player sees, e.g., "What is your character's name?"

 - Options — The choices the player can pick from.